react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 Whether you can use gestures to dismiss this screen.
 Defaults to true on iOS, false on Android.

+#### `gestureResponseDistance`

+Object to override the distance of touch start from the edge of the screen to recognize gestures.
+It takes the following properties:

+- `horizontal` - *number* - Distance for horizontal direction.
+Defaults to 25.
+- `vertical` - *number* - Distance for vertical direction.
+Defaults to 135.

 ### Navigator Props

 The navigator component created by `StackNavigator(...)` takes the following props: